 Left-hand crowns and push-pieces are hallmarks of the U-Boat brand.
 The Chimera 48 mm Carbon is an automatic GMT chronograph with a 48-mm forged carbon case.
 The crown has a special locking release at 7 o’clock.
 The crown and locking device, as well as the unusually shaped left-side pushers, are made of titanium.
 The dial uses a superimposed two-level design.
-On it one finds a snaking GMT hours hand, a date display at 9 o’clock, small seconds, and chronograph counters for 30 minutes and 12 hours.
-The watch is being produced in a limited edition of 200 pieces.
-Price: $14,000.
+On it, you can find a snaking GMT hours hand, a date display at 9 o’clock, and small seconds and chronograph counters for 30 minutes and 12 hours.

 The Chronofighter models from Graham have a distinctive trigger on the left side of the case to start and stop the chronograph.
 The Chronofighter 1695 Silver is a recent addition to the series.
 The crown at 9 o’clock is dwarfed by the large silver trigger that covers it.
 (The case is also made of silver; hence the “silver” in the watch’s name.
 The “1695” refers to the year London watchmaker George Graham began making watches.)
 There is a reset button at 10 o’clock and a 30-minute totalizer at 6.
 For a hands-on review of the Chronofighter, click here.